RoboCup-Humanoid-TC/webots/projects/samples/contests/robocup/controllers/referee/tests/initial_positioning_test/README.md

 On this test scenario, there are two teams declared for a normal KidSize match, one team with 4 players, one with 3.
 Some valid and invalid positions are provided for the robots of both teams to test the auto referee behavior:

-- Team 1 (RED): 2 robots with invalid position
+- Team 1 (RED): 1 robot with invalid position
   - 1: partially on the border line (#3)
 - Team 2 (BLUE): 2 robots have an invalid position
   - 1: outside of the field with on leg on the left half of the field and the other leg on the right half of the field (#4)